-- a test accepted by Immigration, Refugees and Citizenship Canada as proof of English language proficiency with a minimum score set by the NCA at the sole discretion of the Executive Director in each of the following elements: writing, speaking, reading and listening; or - b. a test accepted by Immigration, Refugees and Citizenship Canada or Immigration Quebec as proof of French language proficiency, with a minimum score set by the NCA at the sole discretion of the Executive Director in each of the following elements: writing, speaking, reading and listening.
+- a test accepted by Immigration, Refugees and Citizenship Canada (or its successor) as proof of English language proficiency with a minimum score set by the NCA at the sole discretion of the Executive Director in each of the following elements: writing, speaking, reading and listening; or - b. a test accepted by Immigration, Refugees and Citizenship Canada or Immigration Quebec (or its successor) as proof of French language proficiency with a minimum score set by the NCA at the sole discretion of the Executive Director in each of the following elements: writing, speaking, reading and listening.